-Conditional uses Uses, requested uses Requested Uses, Waivers and development order amendments Development Order Amendments are generally compatible with the other uses or site design permitted in a district District, but require individual review of their location, design, configuration, intensity and/or density and may require the imposition of conditions to ensure the appropriateness and compatibility of the use at a particular location, or site design.
+Conditional uses Uses, requested uses Requested Uses, and development order amendments Development Order Amendments, and Waivers are generally compatible with the other uses or site design permitted in a district, but require individual review of their location, design, configuration, intensity and/or density and may require the imposition of conditions to ensure the appropriateness and compatibility of the use at a particular location, or site design.
 [Ord.
-2007-0011
+2007-001]

-B. Standards for Conditional Uses, Requested Uses and Development Order Amendments When considering a development order Development Order application for a conditional or ted use Conditional or Requested Use, or a development order amendment, the BCC and ZC shall consider standards 1 - 9 indicated below.
-A conditional or requested use, or development order amendment which fails to meet any of these standards shall be deemed adverse to the public interest and shall not be approved.
+B. Standards for Conditional Uses, Requested Uses and Development Order Amendments When considering a development order Development Order application for a conditional or requested use Conditional or Requested Use, or a development order amendment, the BCC and ZC shall consider standards 1 - 9 indicated below.
+A Conditional or Requested Use conditional or requested use, or Development Order Amendment development order amendment which fails to meet any of these standards shall be deemed adverse to the public interest and shall not be approved.
 [Ord.
 2007-001]